sammochen/editorials/LeetCode 464 Editorial.md

 Notice that three subproblems were formed, with lower target values and smaller range of choices.
 The appearance of **repeated subproblems** hints that this question should be approached using dynamic programming.

 ### Minimax
 How do we know if the player will win or lose?
-Based of the idea of Minimax: in a two player game, you can win if any of your moves **force** the opponent to lose; you will lose if you **cannot** force them to lose.
-Of course, in this game, you will win if you can decrease the target to below 0.
+In a two player game, you can win if any of your moves **force** the opponent to lose; you will lose if you **cannot** force them to lose.
+Of course, in this game, you will also win if you can decrease the target to 0 or below.

 Let's implement this approach in pseudocode by introducing a method/function that returns whether the current player can win or not, given those parameters.